-Work-Study awards are not guaranteed and are earned as wages by working on and off campus with eligible employers.
-A Work-Study award reflects the amount the student can earn if hired.
-Students must apply for a work-study job and be hired in order to utilize the eligibility offered on their award notification.
-Work-Study wages do not credit to the student's Bursar account.
+Federal Work-Study awards are not guaranteed and are earned as wages by working on and off campus with eligible employers.
+A Federal Work-Study award reflects the amount the student can earn if hired.
+Students must apply for a Federal Work-Study job and be hired in order to utilize the eligibility offered on their award notification.
+Federal Work-Study wages do not credit to the student's Bursar account.
 Students earn paychecks for work performed.
 Regular Student Employment positions do not require an offering of Federal Work-Study on the award notification.

 For more information please visit www.niu.edu/fa/types/workstudy.shtml

 The information supplied on the Free Application for Federal Student Aid (FAFSA) is used by the federal government to determine a student's Expected Family Contribution (EFC).
 The EFC defines for the university what financial aid programs a student is eligible to participate in and the amount for which he/she is eligible.
 A common misunderstanding is that the EFC is the amount the student will owe the university.
 Rather, the amount owed is the student charges minus the financial aid awarded and disbursed.

 Where should I send the check for a private scholarship I have been awarded?(show/hide »)

 All scholarship checks should be sent to the Student Financial Aid ffice and will be directly applied to your Bursar account, one-half in the fall semester and one-half in the spring semester, unless otherwise specified by the donor.
 If the check needs your endorsement, please sign before mailing.Student Financial Aid OfficeNorthern Illinois UniversitySwen Parson Hall 245DeKalb, IL 60115